Artisans’ Day at Ravenslake

 Merchants

-A few spaces are available in the main hallway at $15 for an 8’x8′ space with 1 table and 2 chairs.
+A few spaces are available at $15 for an 8’x8′ space with 1 table and 2 chairs.
 Please contact the Merchant Coordinator listed above to reserve a space.
 Weather permitting, merchants may also set up outdoors at no additional charge.